nazim848/rapidpress/README.txt

 = How do I measure the performance improvement? =

-RapidPress includes a performance dashboard that shows key metrics.
-We also recommend using external tools like Google PageSpeed Insights, GTmetrix, or WebPageTest to measure improvements.
+We recommend using tools like Google PageSpeed Insights, GTmetrix, or WebPageTest to measure the improvements.

-= Is RapidPress compatible with multisite installations? =

-Yes, RapidPress works with WordPress multisite installations.
-Each site in the network can have its own optimization settings.

 = Is RapidPress translation-ready? =